Best Places to See Monarch Butterflies in Southern California

 Goleta Monarch Butterfly Grove

-Adjacent to the Sperling Preserve on the Ellwood Mesa, the Goleta Monarch Butterfly Grove is a spectacular spot to view the butterfly migration and is one of the largest over-wintering groves in California.
-The site is free to visit and open sunrise to sunset daily.
-The Ellwood Mesa open space features 137 acres of natural terrain with designated trails and beach access so you can make a full day of exploring the great outdoors.
-The grove also offers educational programs for all ages on topics such as monarch reproduction and migration patterns.
+The Goleta Monarch Butterfly Grove is adjacent to the Sperling Preserve on the Ellwood Mesa.
+This monarch grove sanctuary is filled with eucalyptus trees and is one of the largest over-wintering groves in California.
+The site is free to visit and open from sunrise to sunset daily.
+The Ellwood Mesa open space features 137 acres of natural terrain with designated trails and beach access, so you can make a full day of exploring the great outdoors.
+The Grove also offers educational programs for all ages on monarch reproduction and migration patterns.
+Free parking is available in the lot at the Ellwood Mesa Open Space on Hollister Avenue.

 Monarch Butterflies in Orange County